-Using controls that you can configure in each client framework, you can define the specific set of data that is blocked or masked from transport to Experience Analytics.
-Sensitive data that was cleansed through a client framework never reaches Experience Analytics, which ensures that your customer's interactions are secure.
+Using controls that you can configure in each client framework, you can define the specific set of data that is blocked or masked from transport to Tealeaf.
+Sensitive data that was cleansed through a client framework never reaches Tealeaf, which ensures that your customer's interactions are secure.

 - Masks can be expressed as explicit strings, replacements for character types, or custom functions.

 - Extra security features.

 As part of any implementation through Professional Services, data privacy is configured and applied for any data that is submitted from a monitored client application.
 Before you enable capture of client framework data, verify that privacy configuration was properly enabled and configured.

 If you have questions about how to implement data privacy in UI Capture, contact Professional Services.

 Do not copy or transmit sensitive data when not necessary.
 To protect your users' privacy, do not log sensitive data like passwords and credit card numbers.
 You can see the format this sensitive data without seeing the data when troubleshooting.
 Removing the content of this information is called masking.